jina-ai/docs/chapters/extend/driver.rst

 This is to say, if you want to create a customized `Executor` and it's associated `Driver`, Follow the table above to decide which `BaseDriver` class to inherit from.
+After creating your customised `Driver` class, you need to implement your own Core method based on your specific need.

 Customize Driver in Action: X Driver